-The next thing we’re about to do is set up our child’s RESP.
+The next thing I’m about to do is set up my child’s RESP.
 Delaying on this has been due as much to procrastination as it is to paying off our debts first.
 But now that we’re focused on putting some money aside, this is a good time to get it done.
 While I plan to set up a TD e-Series RESP, I recently found out that I’ll need to set up a GIC account as well in order to receive the Alberta Centennial Education Savings (ACES) grant.

 After those savings accounts are set up and we get some money put away, the next thing we have to accomplish is paying down the mortgage, freeing up more HELOC room for investing through a Smith Manoeuvre.

 Have any readers come to similar financial crossroads?
 What did you decide to do when looking at your financial situation and looking for the next goal you wanted to take on?